seryckd/noisy-neighbour/README.md

 Everything is better with Programmer Art (TM).

+The aim is to use plain JavaScript with no toolchain just for learning purposes.
+Initially everything is HTML and Canvas.

+   * let is not available in Safarif9 (would need a transpiler)

+May need to look at WebGL as mobile performance is so far quite bad.

 ## TODO

 * when in acton mode, if click on another player then switch to that one
+* key press/button to switch to next player with free action points
 * moving opponents heat seeking AI
 * field of view

-## JavaScript

-let is not available in Safari9 should be using a transpiler but haven't set up a toolchain yet

 ## control scheme